 - If you are ready to include the CGW Exam in your purchase now, then you should purchase the CGW Series.
 Click here for information on the CGW Series.

-Support: If a prospective student, or current student, has questions about registration, course materials, or technical support please contact AGWA's Customer Service by phone or e-mail.
+- If a prospective student has questions about registration or technical support please contact AGWA's Customer Service by phone or e-mail-mail.

 Training Funds: If your company is seeking training funds, you might want to contact the Workforce Development Board in your County.
 Some of the boards offer training funds to employers to reimburse up to 50% of training registration expense.